ForNeVeR/dotnet-licenses/README.md

 - `type = "license"` to provide metadata for the licenses that are not covered by NuGet packages.
 The `id` attribute is mandatory and should be unique across all metadata sources.
 The `spdx` and `copyright` attributes are mandatory. `files_covered` is also mandatory, and it should be a glob mask or a path, applied to the base directory of each declared package, to mark the files covered by the license.

   `files_covered` may be a single pattern or a list of patterns.
+- `type = "reuse"` to provide licenses read according to [the REUSE specification v 3.0][reuse.spec].
+Attributes:
+  - `root` (required) is the root directory of the REUSE-compliant project,
+  - `excludes` (optional) is a list of paths to exclude from the analysis.
+For example, you may want to ignore the IDE-generated files or test resources if they have different license.
+  - `files_covered` (optional) — either a glob or an array of globs.
+This is optional, and files that are included into the current directory and covered by the REUSE specification are _automatically_ considered as covered in any case.

+  Item with `type = "reuse"` should point to a set of licenses exactly covering the sources from which the covered packaged files are built.

 The `metadata_overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.